anchor

 small smile positive red

-A PoC doesn't need to be polished or complete.
+A proof of concept doesn't need to be polished or complete.

 small smile positive red